-One landmark that stands out clearly is the first computer game.
+One landmark that stands out in programming history, is the first computer game.
 It wasn't space invaders and it wasn't anything to do with Mario.
-It was written by a man whose work dated from the dawn of the computing era.
+It was written by a man whose work dated from the dawn of the computing era, Arthur Lee Samuel.

 Arthur Lee Samuel (1901-90)

 As with most computer pioneers Arthur Samuel started out as an electrical engineer.
 An early interest in electrical and scientific things lead him to Boston Tech - the old name for the Massachusetts Institute of Technology.

 The course involved spending some time in industry and while working for a valve manufacturing company he learned the arcane arts of making, evacuating and testing valves.
 He was so good at it that he was offered a research job on graduating but instead he opted to take an instructorship at the low salary of $1000 per annum.
 Throughout his college career he was very short of money and indeed personal finance was a concern of his throughout his life.

 While at MIT he worked for a while with Vannevar Bush on the mechanical analog computer that became to be called the differential analyzer.
 In 1928 he joined Bell Telephone labs to develop a long-life valve for use in transatlantic telephone repeaters.
 While there he wrote a paper on a new gas discharge oscillator he had invented and was dismayed to find that it was heavily criticised for its poor style.
 This he took to heart and learned to write clearly and concisely - a skill that he would use time and time again in his future career.

 In 1930 he bumped, by pure chance, into an old college friend on a street in New York and a year later they married.
 He worked on microwave tubes during the war and made significant contributions to their design.
 So much so that he had a large number of patents which towards the end of his life he thought of as his most important work.